WMAZ-TV: History

 In 1974, WMAZ-AM-FM-TV moved to a new studio facility on Gray Highway in Macon.
 WMAZ-TV remains the only VHF station in Macon.
 This was due partly to an exception to the FCC's "2 1/2 + 1" plan for allocating VHF television bandwidth.
 In the early days of broadcast television, there were twelve VHF channels available, and 69 UHF channels (which was later reduced to 56 with the removal of high-band channels 70-83 in the early 1980s).
-The VHF bands were more desirable because signals broadcasting on that band traveled a longer distance.
+The VHF band was more desirable because signals broadcasting on there traveled a longer distance.
 Because there were only twelve VHF channels available, there were limitations as to how closely the stations could be spaced.
 With the release of the FCC's Sixth Report and Order in 1952, the Commission outlined a new allocation table for VHF licenses and opened up the UHF band.
 Through these initiatives, almost all of the United States would be able to receive two commercial VHF channels plus one non-commercial allocation.
 Most of the rest of the country ("1/2") would be able to receive a third VHF channel.
 Other areas of the country would be designated as "UHF islands," since they were too close to larger cities for VHF service.
 The "2" networks became CBS and NBC, "+1" represented non-commercial educational (public television, usually affiliated with NET) stations, and "1/2" became ABC, which, as the smallest and weakest network then, usually wound up with the UHF allocation where no VHF allocation was available (or was relegated to secondary affiliations with the CBS and/or NBC stations).

 However, Macon is sandwiched between Atlanta (channels 2, 5, 8, and 11) to the north, Columbus (channels 3 and 9) to the west, Albany (channel 10) to the south, and Augusta (channels 6 and 12) and Savannah (channels 3, 9, and 11) to the east.
 This created a large "doughnut" in central Georgia where there could be only one VHF license.
 Partly because WMAZ-TV was able to gain that license, it has dominated the ratings in central Georgia for most of its history.